|Best overall||MacSports Heavy Duty All-Terrain Beach Wagon||SEE IT||

 Instead of juggling all these things in your hands or weighing your bag down, a great beach wagon can make transporting all your belongings hassle-free.
 We’ve gathered some reliable sand-traversing options, as well as a compilation of helpful questions, so you can snag the best beach wagon for your next trip.

-- Best all-terrain beach wagon: MacSports Heavy Duty All-Terrain Beach Wagon
+- Best overall: MacSports Heavy Duty All-Terrain Beach Wagon

-- Best double-decker beach wagon: MacSports Double Decker Utility Cart
+- Best double-decker: MacSports Double Decker Utility Cart

-- Best soft-sand beach wagon: Big Kahuna Beach Wagon
+- Best for soft-sand: Big Kahuna Beach Wagon

-- Best kids beach wagon: Radio Flyer Beach and Boardwalk Wagon
+- Best for kids: Radio Flyer Beach and Boardwalk Wagon

-Factors to consider when shopping for the best beach wagon
+Things to consider when shopping for the best beach wagons

 The trick to purchasing the best beach wagon is to carefully consider what you intend to bring, where you’re going, and who is coming with you.
 You don’t want to gather a bunch of beach accessories only to realize they won’t all fit.
 Nor do you want to make it all the way to the sand before realizing the wheels are going to get stuck.
 And you certainly don’t want to traverse the shoreline with hot, cranky kids trailing behind you when you could seat them comfortably in the right wagon.
 So, before buying, go over your beach checklist and consider which cart has the features you need for a successful day of seaside relaxation.